Starkad: Later traditions

 Later medieval traditions locate Starkad's death and the heath of Roljung to Skåne.
 According to the Annales Ryenses (late 13th century), it was still possible to see Starkad's sword in the water beneath the bridge of Boilyngh when the water was low.
 It is likely that Boilyngh is a misspelling of Roljung.
 Later this spot was located to Rönne river, and in the 16th century, people talked of the Stones of Starkkarl at Vegeholm.
 The Danish folklorist Axel Olrik and Arthur Stille recorded many recent traditions about Starkad in north-western Skåne.
+The Dano-Norweginan pastor and folklorist Magnus Landstad likewise noted that, although the tradition was mostly gone at his own time, the people of the upper Telemark remembered at least one story where Starkad was mentioned by name.

 Modern references

 The plot of the Science Fiction novel "Ensign Flandry" by the Danish American writer Poul Anderson takes place on a planet named "Starkad".
 Anderson also included a short story about the meeting of Nornagest and Starkad in his book The Boat of a Million Years, in which both Nornagest and Starkad are part of a small group of humans who were born with an exceedingly rare genetic condition that makes them immortal.

 The modern Danish name, Stærkodder has been used for an ironclad warship in the Royal Danish Navy.

 In The Fionavar Tapestry trilogy by the Canadian author Guy Gavriel Kay, the fortress of Starkadh is the stronghold of the evil god Rakoth Maugrim.

+In The Settlers (novel) by Vilhelm Moberg, the main protagonists names the first ox he buys after emigrating to North America Starkodder.

 Starkad (or "Starkadder") is the central figure in a trilogy of fantasy novels by the author Bernard King, which draw heavily from traditional Starkad stories and from other aspects of Norse myth and legend.
 The trilogy comprises the novels "Starkadder" (1985), "Vargr-Moon" (1986), and "Death-Blinder" (1988).

 Starkad, as Starkaðr the Mighty, is mentioned in the 2018 videogame God of War, as a late Jotunn enshrined by the Jotnar people.
 Mimir relates how Thor killed him by ripping off six of his arms.